Magnetism in Gemstones

 The Chromophores for 3 Idiochromatic Species are Highlighted in Red.

 P.1) Overview: Tourmaline SpeciesP.2) Black, Blue and Green Tourmalines

 Color and Magnetism

-Because different Tourmaline species have overlapping refractive indices, densities and magnetic susceptibilites, they cannot be definitively separated from one another using standard gemological tools.
-Advanced lab analysis is needed to separate Tourmalines by species based on their chemical compositions.
+Because different Tourmaline species have overlapping refractive indices, densities and magnetic susceptibilities, they cannot be definitively separated from one another using standard gemological tools.
+More advanced lab analysis such as Raman spectroscopy is needed to separate Tourmalines by species based on their chemical compositions.
 For this reason, our study of Tourmalines separates gems primarily by color rather than by species.
 Our assumption is that most faceted gem-quality Tourmalines are Elbaite, most Chrome Tourmalines and most brown/orange gems are Dravite, and most opaque black gems are Schorl.

 The table of ternaries (triangles) below illustrates some of the many possible solid solution series among gem Tourmalines.
 The dotted line represents the Schorl-Tsilaisite solid solution.
 Vanadium-Dravite and Rossmanite species are not included on the table.

 Tourmaline gems often contain high concentrations of iron and/or manganese, and they are the most magnetic of all natural transparent gemstones that are allochromatic (colored by impurities).
 For our study of magnetism, we examined over 165 Tourmaline gems in a wide range of colors and shades.
 The findings presented here include magnetic responses to a magnet as well as magnetic susceptibility measurements taken for each Tourmaline using a Hoover balance.